-In-depth examination and implementation of effective teaching techniques for students with mild disabilities.
+Provides an in-depth examination and implementation of effective teaching techniques for students with mild disabilities.
 Emphasis placed on regular assessment and curriculum modifications and adaptations, and making accommodations following WAC, IDEA, 504, and ADA requirements.
 Strategies for strengthening family partnerships and for team collaboration are also emphasized.
-Prerequisite: SPED 210 and Pre/Corequisite: SPED 430.
+Offered even years.
+Prerequisite: SPED 210; SPED 330 (or corequisite).
+Corequisite: SPED 330 (or prerequisite).